- The Era of Connected Customers

 Voice Payments Software on the Market

-Voice payments are still not widespread completely.
+Unfortunately, voice payments are still not widespread.
 However, Business Insider’s report on voice payments estimates that there will be 77.9 million users of voice payments by 2022.
 Let’s have a look at the companies that support voice recognition payments.

 Creating Alexa – a cloud-based voice service, Amazon made it possible for its users to add products to a wish list, re-order items, check their order status, and more of the convenient features only by giving a voice command.
 Among the features, Alexa offered to pay for the products and services using your voice.